Axelrod-Python/Axelrod/docs/tutorials/implement_new_games/index.rst

     ...         if not self.history:
     ...             return self.starting_move
     ...         return self.history[-1].rotate()

+Note that in the classifier for each strategy we set 'actions_size' to `3`.
+This is how we let Axelrod know that this strategy is expecting to have 3 possible actions, because if we tried to use these strategies on the IPD and they played 'scissors' (action 3), the game wouldn't know what to do with that!

 We are now all set to run some matches and tournaments in our new game!
 Let's start with a match between our two new players::